Good Heart Health Matters!

 - Family history of heart disease

-For more information, see CDC’s Heart Disease Risk Factors.
+For more information about some of these factors, see CDC’s Heart Disease Risk Factors.

-But researchers warn against stopping your HIV meds to protect your heart.
-In fact, current research shows that stopping and starting HIV meds can make heart disease worse—while putting you in danger by allowing HIV to reproduce in your body.
+But the benefits of ART have been shown to greatly outweigh the risks, and researchers warn against stopping your HIV meds to protect your heart.
+In fact, current research shows that stopping and starting HIV meds can make heart disease worse—while putting you in danger of more serious complications by allowing HIV to reproduce in your body.

 You can’t control all of your risk factors for heart disease, but there is a lot you can do to reduce your risk: